B.C. wildfires: The damage so far, and how you can help

 The basics

-- Crews across British Columbia are battling scores of fires across the province Monday.
+- Crews across British Columbia are battling scores of fires across the province.

+- More than 230 fires are burning, and over 400 square kilometres of land has been scorched.

 - More than 14,000 people have been forced from their homes.